chriscarrollsmith/network-chat-room/README.md

 ## Running locally

-To run the application locally, you will need [Python 3.12](https://www.python.org/downloads/release/python-3120/) and the `poetry` package manager installed.
+To run the application locally, you will need[git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Python 3.12](https://www.python.org/downloads/release/python-3120/) and the `poetry` package manager installed.
 You can install `poetry` by following the instructions at [python-poetry.org](https://python-poetry.org/docs/#installing-with-the-official-installer).

 Once you have Python and `poetry` installed, you must clone the repo and install the package: